The 100 Greatest Memes Ever, Ranked

 It really doesn't matter what Baby Goose does, shit will not stick to him.
 The man played Robert Durst, for God's sake!
 "Hey Girl" cemented Gosling's legacy as a dream catch for women, who was simultaneously (and somewhat confusingly) sensitive to the modern woman's needs, yet also ready to... be a husband?
 The Gossiping Gosling moment only added to the actor's meme legend status.

-Thanks to this kid's talent show performance, this other kid's incredible Halloween costume, and the downfall of LeBron James, bottle flipping reached new heights in 2016.
+Thanks to this kid's talent show performance, this other kid's incredible Halloween costume, bottle flipping reached new heights in 2016.
 The only thing better than watching everybody's daring attempts to pull off plastic acrobatics were the heavily edited fakes that emerged as part of the "haters gonna say it's fake" meme, one that exists well outside bottle flipping.

 57. Arthur fist

-Arthur, the PBS educational TV series based on the Arthur the Aardvark books, has generated some of the best memes.
+Arthur, the PBS educational TV series based on the Arthur the Aardvark books that just ended its 25-year run, has generated some of the best memes.
 In particular: One Twitter user's insightful take on an Arthur freeze frame led to 2016's greatest representation of inner frustration.
 It's the gift that keeps on giving.

 When Kanye West crashed Taylor Swift's speech at the 2009 MTV Video Music Awards, he probably knew he was doing something that would never be forgotten.
 But surely he didn't realize the moment would later turn into one of the most enduring memes of all time.
 It functions almost like the simple setup of a knock-knock joke.
 You know what's coming next.
 And it ain't good.